ahmed965/animations/animation-cities/README.md

-Text animation using javaScript and CSS
+Text animation (changing the name of cities that displayed in screen) using javaScript and CSS